 Open sores appearing on the lower leg or ankle are called venous ulcers — these are signs that the venous disease has progressed.
 The most common areas of ulceration are above the inside and outside of the ankle.
 This condition can be difficult to treat effectively and has a very high recurrence rate.

 Effective treatment for venous ulcers includes treating the underlying cause of the problem, as well as treating the ulceration.
 When venous insufficiency is treated, the ulcer heals more quickly and recurrence is less common.
 It can take weeks or even months before a severe venous ulcer is completely eliminated, but Dr. O’Donnell is considered an expert in this field.

 Fast.
 Safe.
 Effective. veins and venous disease has never been easier.
 O’Donnell Vein & Laser is the first vein center in Maryland accredited by the Intersocietal Accreditation Commission, so you know you’re in the best hands possible as our patient.
-From your initial consultation through treatment and aftercare, our skilled team of professionals will first create a personalized plan to address your condition and then monitor your progress.
+From your initial consultation through vein treatment Annapolis vein specialist Dr. O'Donnell and her skilled team of professionals will first create a personalized plan to address your condition and then monitor your progress.
 While your treatment will depend on the type and severity of your symptoms, along with the location and size of your diseased veins, our team will spend the necessary time needed to review and explain your condition and options.
 And we’ll answer all your questions, removing any doubts that you’ve made the right decision.